ericmidt/ericmidt/README.md

 🧑‍💼 I have professional experience as a Back-End Developer and as a Team Leader.

-🎓 I've got a Bachelor's Degree in Electronics Engineering from UTFPR.
+🎓 I have a Bachelor's Degree in Electronics Engineering from UTFPR.

 🛠️ Check out [my portfolio.](https://ericmidt.github.io)